bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 Now we're ready to start adding some useful code to the Spark launcher we just started.

-Directly under the `object DatasetGen` definition add a case class for Config.
+Directly inside the `object DatasetGen` definition add a case class for Config.
 This lets the scopt library automatically create a container object our launcher parameter that we sent on the command-line.

 Case classes are useful for definining immutable instances of classes for pattern matching.
 For more info see [Case Classes](https://docs.scala-lang.org/tour/case-classes.html)